Quantum theory does not need complex numbers: Construction of the mapping from to RNQT

 Moreover, both subspaces are isomorphic to $\SYR{nm}$. \end{prop} \begin{proof} Since the transpose distributes over both combination rules, both spaces are subspaces of the symmetric matrices.
-Proving that it belongs to $\SYR{2nm}$ follows by using that $J_n \otimes I_m = I_n \otimes J_m $ in conjunction with \Cref{lem:2mix_absorbant} to show the commutation with $J_{nm}$ in accordance with \Cref{lem:SYM_char}.
-Since both combinations behave similarly as the tensor product of complex matrices under the trace, \cref{eq:rwedgetensor_trace}, and since each factor is locally isometrically isomorphic to the space of Hermitian matrices (\cref{prop:isometry}), an $n^2 \times m^2$ basis can be formed by composing a basis vectors of $\SYR{n}$ with one of $\SYR{m}$ under $\rtensor$.
+Proving that it belongs to $\SYR{2nm}$ follows by using that both combination rules also preserve commutation: if $\widetilde{M} \in \rr^{2n \times 2n}$ commutes with $J_n$ then $\widetilde{M} \rtensor \widetilde{N} \in \rr^{4nm \times 4nm}$ will commute with $J_n \rktensor I_m$ and thus will be special symmetric in accordance with \Cref{lem:SYM_char}.
+Since both combinations behave similarly as the Kronecker product of complex matrices under the trace, \cref{eq:rwedgetensor_trace}, and since each factor is locally isometrically isomorphic to the space of Hermitian matrices (\cref{prop:isometry}), an $n^2 \times m^2$ basis can be formed by composing a basis vectors of $\SYR{n}$ with one of $\SYR{m}$ under $\rtensor$.
 Thus, we have obtained a set of $n^2m^2$ linearly independent and pairwise orthogonal vectors of $\SYR{2nm}$ that can be used to span a subspace isomorphic to $\SYR{nm}$. \end{proof}